dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 {{< video src="fp16.mp4" width="700px" loop="true" autoplay="false">}}

 As you can see the FPS bumped up to 16+ FPS.
-It's now beginning to look more feasible for a real-time detection.
+It's now beginning to look more feasible for real-time detection.
 Let's call it a day and celebrate the success of our model! 🥳

 Or, is there more to it?
 Enter 👇👇👇